Yes. Attic insulation helps keep you cool in the summer. Easy answer, right?

 But insulation is also there to keep you comfortable in summer.

-When it's hot outside, the stack effect operates in reverse.
-Instead of warm air entering your home, rising to the top, and escaping to a cooler environment, the outdoor heat goes out of its way to enter your cool, air conditioned house.
+When it’s hot outside, the stack effect operates in reverse.
+Instead of warm air entering your home, rising to the top, and escaping to a cooler environment, the outdoor heat goes out of its way to enter your cool, air-conditioned house.
 And where does the heat of the sun beat down the hardest?
-Your roof, that's where.
+Your roof, that was.

 It works like this:

 As the sun’s powerful rays bathe your black, asphalt-shingled roof throughout the day, your house gains a lot of heat.
 Remember, you’re running an air conditioner during much of this time.
 Your house is cooler than the outdoors, and the heat “wants” to occupy the cooler area.